Aahant0607/Safe_Life/README.md

 # 🛡️ Safe_life – Real-Time Safety Platform

-It is a real-time women safety mobile application designed to provide quick emergency support, smart communication tools, and location-based features for enhanced personal security.
+It is a real-time safety mobile application designed to provide quick emergency support, smart communication tools, and location-based features for enhanced personal security.
 Built to function even in low-connectivity areas, bridges the gap between threat detection and rapid intervention.

 ---